 Black trumpet mushrooms, also known as the horn of plenty or horn of death.
-Don't let the name confuse you though-these are one of the best wild mushrooms to harvest, hunt and cook, and are valued around the world as a gourmet ingredient.
+Don't let the name confuse you though-these are one of the best wild mushrooms to harvest, hunt and cook, and are valued around the world as a gourmet ingredient and choice edible mushroom.

 In this post I'm going to share with you everything I know about hunting, identifying, harvesting and cooking these mushrooms, along with some of my favorite recipes for black trumpets at the end.

 For reference, I'm in the Midwest, so most of what I discuss here for hunting will refer to Craterellus fallax as it's the most common species near me.
 Older field guides may use the name Craterellus cornucopiodes, now seen as a European species.

 In mid-summer, typically early July through October, (I've picked them as late as November) I will start to check my patches.
 Where do black trumpets grow?
 In my area, around white and red oak trees.
 One species (Craterellus caeruleofuscus) grows with pines, but isn't as widely available.

 One of the best parts about these mushrooms is the sheer volume you can find, when, and if you find the right kind of patch.
 The harvests will vary from year to year depending on seasonal conditions, but there will usually be some.

 Two friends of mine have near-legendary patches in Minnesota, that, on a good year, with an extra hand or two, you could pick 30, 40lbs or more.
 As trumpets are very light weight compared to others, that kind of quantity is massive.

 Often when you're hunting these I look for moist, shady areas.
 They may be close to a small source of water or a wet/swampy area where there's decaying and dead wood.
 Golden chanterelles, by comparison may occasionally be nearby, but I don't see them as much in wet areas as I do trumpets.